bean217/projectTM.js/README.md

 PROJECT_TM.js is a JavaScript rewrite of https://github.com/williamztom/ProjectTM using React.js.

-The purpose of this project is to give League of Legends tournament maker's an easier time when balancing teams for larger-scale tournaments with 10 or more people.
+The purpose of this project is to give League of Legends tournament organizers an easier time when balancing teams for larger-scale tournaments with 10 or more people.

 It is important to note that PROJECT_TM.js only works on RiotGames' NA1 servers.